 Only about half of the work’s original length survived, but it is still an important Southern Song (1127–1279) copy of an early .
 We can recognize from the painting the emergence of Chinese landscape .
 Streams were drawn with care and delicacy.
 Most importantly, simplistic as they may seem, each landscape element works together to form a coherent physical environment.
 Beyond the individual artistic elements, the painting is a perfect example of Chinese narrative illustration.
 Different sections of a story appear in a single composition.
 The same characters reappear several times throughout the painting.
 Handscroll is the perfect format for such illustration.
 Read from right to left, each section that is unrolled reveals another part of the story.

-The scroll’s first This triggers the tooltip is by the great Ming scholar and official (1555–1636), who admires and authenticates the painting.
+The scroll’s first is by the great Ming scholar and official (1555–1636), who admires and authenticates the painting.
 It also includes colophons and collector seals from other important scholars and from different times.
 From these records, we can tell a wonderful story about the painting’s life.

 For the classroom